 - Recommend policies relating to release and recommendation procedures.

 Foundation seed is the initial generation of seed in the seed certification program.
-Foundation seed of crop varieties is planted by seed growers to produce Registered and Certified class seed.
+Foundation seed of crop varieties is planted by seed growers to produce the registered and/or certified class seed.

-MCIA’s Foundation Seed Services operates under an agreement with the University of Minnesota Agricultural Experiment Station to increase, maintain, and distribute Foundation seed of new and established, publicly-developed varieties.
+MCIA’s Foundation Seed Services operates under an agreement with the University of Minnesota Agricultural Experiment Station to increase, maintain, and distribute foundation seed of new and established, publicly developed varieties.
 MCIA cooperates closely with the University of Minnesota plant breeding programs in soybeans, wheat, barley, oats, and grasses.
-MCIA also cooperates with similar organizations in neighboring states to supply varieties developed by other public plant breeding programs.
+MCIA also cooperates with Foundation Seed organizations in neighboring states to supply varieties developed by other public plant breeding programs.

 Foundation seed is available to MCIA members who have previous history producing seed in the certification program.
 Eligible producers are notified of varieties available and procedures for ordering seed.